SeanNaren/deepspeech.pytorch/README.md

 ```

 This continues from the same training state as well as recreates the visdom graph to continue from if enabled.

+## Acknowledgements

+Thanks to [Egor](https://github.com/EgorLakomkin) for his awesome contributions in data processing and general feedback!